Mark Canha Player Props: Brewers vs. Rockies

-Mark Canha -- with a slugging percentage of .281 in his past 10 games (including zero homers) -- will be in action for the Milwaukee Brewers versus the Colorado Rockies, with Peter Lambert on the mound, on August 7 at 8:10 PM ET.
+Mark Canha -- with a slugging percentage of .235 in his past 10 games (including zero homers) -- will be in action for the Milwaukee Brewers against the Colorado Rockies, with Kyle Freeland on the hill, on August 8 at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Pirates.

 Mark Canha Game Info & Props vs. the Rockies